pablodunke/salesforce-screening-exercise/Readme.md

 At here, the trigger is tested by the test class of the handler

+I also created a class to manage the SOQL queries for the Opportunity It helps with reuse of code

+I'm available for any kind of questions about anything
 ```

 ### Alternative solution for the problem (maybe using point and click)